 - Breach of covenant against assigning.

-This is an area in which the freeholder must be very careful not to commit.
 There are 3 components to waiver which are:

 - The freeholder has knowledge of the breach;